Storybook International

 Filmed in such locales as Russia, Ireland and Scandinavia, the series' live-action playlets were based on stories which originated in England, Czechoslovakia, France, Romania, Turkey, Wales, Israel, Norway, China, Africa, India and elsewhere.
 A few of the stories were campfire legends derived from the Native Americans of New England and the Maori of New Zealand.

 Broadcasting

-First broadcast in 1983, it consisted of 65 episodes, aired as three separate seasons.
+First broadcast in 1981, it consisted of 65 episodes, aired as three seasons.
 Although its distribution was originally confined to Britain and Europe, Storybook International enjoyed extensive cable play in the US, Scandinavia and the Middle East in subsequent decades.
-In 1984 they released Stories and Fables under the Walt Disney Home Video.
+In 1984 they released Stories and Fables under Walt Disney Home Video.
 Fitfully released on VHS throughout the 1980s and 1990, the full series was finally made available on DVD in 2006.

 Theme song

-The show famously began with an animated title sequence with a troubadour singing the theme song, The Storyteller, accompanied by a friendly anthropomorphic fox.
+The show famously began with an animated title sequence with a troubadour singing the theme song, The Storyteller, accompanied by a friendly fox.
 The original version was sung in a traditional English folk style, but subsequent international versions had different versions of the song.
-Notably the US version replaced the line "In England I am John" with "In America I'm John".
+Notably the US version replaced the line "In England, I am John" with "In America, I'm John".